-A pickup truck hauling a hay cart, stopped at a traffic light outside the diner.
+After breakfast, a pickup truck hauling a hay cart, stopped at a traffic light outside this diner.
 One of us asked, “Are you going to Woodstock?”

 A World Without Cell Phones

 As I listened to Chip Monck’s personal announcements on the radio, it struck me that Maxine has never known a world without cell phones.

 The gravity of Chip Monck’s messages, like, “John Smith.
 Your brother is in a hospital,” shocked her, because we are accustomed to instant communications.

 Back in Woodstock, there were no cell phones.
 This led to some real challenges and surprises.